percona/portal-doc/docs/advisors/checks/postgresql-unused-index-check.md

 ## Resolution

-Connecting to a database and running the query:
+Connect to a database and run the query:

 ```
 SELECT * FROM pg_stat_user_indexes